machocam/dotvim/README.md

-# vimrc
+# dotvim
-This is the .vimrc file that I'm currently using.
+This contains all the vim files that I'm currently working with.